- Be aware of fees attached to the accounts you use for day-to-day cash management.

 Who doesn't like to pay less for something?
 How about making managing your money easier at the same time?
-And helping to ensure that you can live the life you want in retirement, too?
+And helping to ensure that you can live the life you want in retirement too?

 A few small changes—like cutting monthly and other banking fees and consolidating as many accounts as you can with one provider—can create cash that you can use to help build your savings.

-Consider these four things that can help cut your costs and give a boost to your savings.
+Consider these 4 things that can help cut your costs and give a boost to your savings.
 The key is to put that found money right into savings, perhaps into an IRA, 401(k), or other tax-advantaged savings account for retirement.

 Say no to savings, checking, and ATM fees

 Save when you spend

 Rewards credit cards typically offer points that can be used for airline tickets, hotel rooms, gas, or merchandise.
 But you can also use a rewards credit card to save.
 Consider a cash-back credit card that deposits your cash rewards directly into a cash management, investment, or retirement account.

 If you earn cash on your credit card, paying regular monthly bills with a credit card can pay off.
 Think of it as spending and saving too.
 Of course, you have to spend money in order to get cash back, and if you don't pay off your credit card balances each month, you could be charged an interest rate that could be much higher than the cash-back rewards you might receive.
-But if you're diligent about paying off your credit cards, a $50 monthly cash reward deposited directly into your retirement account could grow to $26,000 in 20 years at a hypothetical compound annual growth rate of 7%.
+But if you're diligent about paying off your credit cards, those deposited (and invested) rewards can make a real impact.

 If you find a financial services institution that offers the mix of products and services you need with low or no fees, consider consolidating your accounts with that provider.
 Having your checking, brokerage, and retirement accounts all in one place can make it easier to manage your finances and set up automated transfers between accounts.

 What's more, the institution may provide additional tools that give you a comprehensive look at your overall cash across all accounts, helping you make better decisions about when and how to invest.
 For example, an account dashboard or cash alert feature can show you when you have more cash than you need in your checking account to cover monthly expenses.
-In that case, you could set a one-time electronic transfer into a brokerage or retirement account and invest that money.
+In that case, you could set a 1-time electronic transfer into a brokerage or retirement account and invest that money.

 Set it and forget it

 Regular transfers are not only forced savings; they can help you stick to your long-term investing strategy in the face of market fluctuation.
 For example, establishing an automatic investing plan with your brokerage account allows you to invest the same amount each month, regardless of the price of your investment.
-This strategy, known as dollar cost averaging, buys more shares in months when the price of your investment is lower and buys fewer shares when the price is higher.
+This strategy, known as dollar-cost averaging, buys more shares in months when the price of your investment is lower and buys fewer shares when the price is higher.
 Over time, the result can be a lower overall cost per share than if you had invested in larger, less-regular amounts.

-Of course, dollar cost averaging does not ensure a profit or protect against a loss in declining markets.
-For the strategy to be effective, you must continue to purchase shares both in market ups and market downs.
+Of course, dollar-cost averaging does not ensure a profit or protect against a loss in declining markets.
+For the strategy to be effective, you must continue to purchase shares in both market ups and market downs.